comet-dot-photos/comet-dot-photos/README.md

 broaden access to Rosetta's dataset, making it available to people regardless of their computing resources or prior experience in planetary science.
-After rigorous internal testing, we are now making this tool available to the broader scientific community, educators, and anyone in the public interested in exploring the surface of comet 67P.
+After rigorous internal testing, we are now making this tool available to the broader scientific community, educators, and anyone interested in exploring the surface of comet 67P.

 ## User Manual